 The green power indicator light goes on.

-If the green light does not go on, press the Power button again.
-If this doesn't work, make sure you've connected the display to your computer properly (see "Connecting the Display to Your Computer" earlier in this chapter).
+If the green light does not go on, press the power switch again.
+If this doesn't work, make sure you've connected the monitor to your computer properly (see "Connecting the Monitor to Your Computer," earlier in this chapter) and make sure the monitor is plugged into a working electrical outlet.
+Also, make sure your computer is turned on.